MJoergen/nexys4ddr/dyoc/Episodes/ep19_-_C_Runtime/README.md

 ## Memory map (segments)
 Even though the memory map of the computer is unchanged, the C runtime assumes the presence of a number of additional segments.
-The reason is that these segments must be placed in different locations in memory, and have different requirements for initialization at startup.
+The reason is that these segments have different requirements for initialization at startup.

 ### Segment VECTORS
 The segment VECTORS is just six bytes long and holds the addresses of the three interrupt vectors Reset, NMI, and IRQ.
 These six bytes must be placed at 0xFFFA.
-This segment is defined in the file prog/vectors.s, and we see that the three vectors point to \_nmi\_int, \_init, and \_irq\_int, respectively.
+This segment is defined in the file prog/lib/vectors.s, and we see that the three vectors point to nmi\_int, init, and irq\_int, respectively.
 This segment must be part of the ROM.
 The ordering of these lines is crucial.

 ### Segment CODE